-IEEE 802, as a leading consensus-based industry standards body, produces standards for wireless networking devices, including wireless local area networks (“WLANs”), wireless specialty networks (“WSNs”), wireless metropolitan area networks (“Wireless MANs”), and wireless regional area networks (“WRANS”).
+The IEEE 802 LAN/MAN Standards Committee, as a leading consensus-based industry standards body, produces standards for wireless networking devices, including wireless local area networks (“WLANs”), wireless specialty networks (“WSNs”), wireless metropolitan area networks (“Wireless MANs”), and wireless regional area networks (“WRANS”).
 We appreciate the opportunity to provide these comments to the FCC.

 IEEE Std.
 802.15.3d-2017 Recently published standard for Operation in 252-325 GHz Band

-In October 2017 IEEE Standards Association (SA) approved and published IEEE Std.
+In October 2017, the IEEE Standards Association (IEEE-SA) approved and published IEEE Std.
 802.15.3d-2017.
-This standard is the first world-wide standard for wireless communication operating at carrier frequencies between 252 and 325 GHz enabling signal transmission with bandwidths from two to seventy GHz.
-Applications that have been identified presently for operation in this spectrum include Wireless fronthaul and backhaul links for cellular networks over distances up to several hundred meters, additional wireless links in data centers for intra device communications and close-proximity links, e.g. for kiosk downloading.
-The upcoming WRC-19 AI 1.15 calls for investigations into the use of spectrum in the frequency range 275-450 GHz.
-In this context ITU-R has published technical and operational reports ITU-R M.2416 and ITU-R F.2416, which form the basis for undertaking sharing studies with passive services (radio astronomy, earth exploration satellite services) which are currently under development.
+This standard is the first worldwide standard for wireless communication operating at carrier frequencies between 252 and 325 GHz, enabling signal transmission with bandwidths from two to seventy GHz.
+Applications that have been identified presently for operation in this spectrum include wireless fronthaul and backhaul links for cellular networks over distances up to several hundred meters, additional wireless links in data centers for inter-device communications, and close-proximity links, e.g. for kiosk downloading.
+The upcoming WRC-19 agenda item 1.15 calls for investigations into the use of spectrum in the frequency range 275-450 GHz.
+In this context, ITU-R has published technical and operational reports ITU-R M.2416 and ITU-R F.2416, which form the basis for undertaking sharing studies with passive services (radio astronomy, earth exploration satellite services) which are currently under development.
 The parameters outlined in above ITU-R reports align nicely with IEEE 802 standards work and assume the use of 2 GHz channel bandwidths as well as multiples of these bandwidths.
 Frequencies beyond 325 GHz may be considered in the future for further amendments of the standard.

 Unlicensed operations under Part 15

 IEEE 802 supports the Commission’s proposal to open 15.2 GHz of spectrum above 95 GHz for unlicensed use in the four bands, 122-123 GHz, 174.8-182 GHz, 185-190 GHz and 244-246 GHz.
-In allowing unlicensed use of these four bands, we also strongly support the Commission’s proposal to remove these bands from the list of restricted bands.
+We also strongly support the Commission’s proposal to remove these bands from the list of restricted bands and allowing unlicensed use.

 With respect to rules for these bands, IEEE 802 agrees with the Commission proposal to use the same unlicensed rules used for the 57-71 GHz band, but requests consideration of increased power levels reflecting the increased path loss at higher frequencies to maintain the same coverage as the 57-71 GHz band.

 Considering the growing demand for more unlicensed spectrum to support the ever-increasing need for improved connectivity, IEEE 802 fully supports the Commission’s proposal to also open the 116-122 GHz band as unlicensed.
-We agree that with Part 15 devices operating at current power levels from 57 – 71 GHz and given the increased signal attenuation due to high atmospheric absorption, Part 15 devices will be able to share spectrum with passive services without causing interference.
+We agree that, with Part 15 devices operating at current power levels from 57 – 71 GHz and, given the increased signal attenuation due to high atmospheric absorption, Part 15 devices will be able to share spectrum with passive services without causing interference.

 Experimental licensing

 IEEE 802 supports the Commission’s consideration for a new subpart of the Part 5 Experimental Radio Service (ERS) rules to better encourage innovation and experiments in the spectrum range between 95 GHz and 3 THz.
 We understand this is mostly an uncharted spectrum range and experimental licensing will be a key in the development of standards and technologies in this spectrum.
-We also agree that the ERS rules in place today used in frequencies less than 95 GHz may not by suitable above 95 GHz, e.g. with the additional path loss, atmospheric absorption, hardware technology needed, field trials to show real performance, etc.
+We also agree that the ERS rules in place today used for frequencies less than 95 GHz may not by suitable above 95 GHz, e.g. with the additional path loss, atmospheric absorption, hardware technology needed, and field trials required to show real performance, etc.